xmrig/xmrig-cuda/README.md

    ...
 }
 ```
-Due of restrictions of JSON format directory separator must be written in Linux style `/` or escaped `\\`.
+Due to JSON format restrictions, the directory separator must be written in Linux style `/` or escaped `\\`.

-## Linux usage
+## Linux
-Linux usage almost same with Windows except we don't provide binaries and you must build the plugin form source and name of plugin is different **`libxmrig-cuda.so`**.
+Linux usage is almost the same as Windows except we don't provide binaries and you must build the plugin from the source and the name of the plugin is different **`libxmrig-cuda.so`**.

+## macOS
+CUDA no longer supports macOS, which means that the plugin also does not support it.